-One of Benjamin Graham’s favorite parables is that of Mr. Market, who Graham often referred to in his classes at Columbia as well several times in his book, The Intelligent Investor.
+One of Benjamin Graham’s favorite parables is that of Mr. Market, who Graham often referred to in his classes at Columbia and in his book, The Intelligent Investor.

 Graham’s point is that the investor should not regard the whims of Mr. Market as determining the value of the shares that the investor owns.
 He should profit from market folly rather than participate in it.
 The investor is best off concentrating on the real life performance of his companies and their dividends, rather than being too concerned with Mr. Market’s often irrational behavior.